DFH was organized as a community coalition in 2003 due to increasing rates of youth substance abuse.

 DFH EVENTS & INITIATIVES

 Drug Free Highlands has been fortunate enough to support and provide initiatives that have now become staples of the Highlands County community and beyond.
-You may have attended one in the past and didn’t realized it at the time but almost everything local that DFH puts on is reoccurring; BACKCHAT, the NOPE Candlelight Vigil, our Coalition Workshop and Operation Medicine Cabinet are all events that take place around the same time every year.
-You can always attend one of our pop-ups parties and others events hosted by partner agencies.
+You may have attended one in the past and didn’t realize it at the time but almost everything local that DFH puts on is reoccurring; BACKCHAT, the NOPE Candlelight Vigil, our Coalition Workshop and Operation Medicine Cabinet are all events that take place around the same time every year.
+You can always attend one of our pop-up parties and others events hosted by partner agencies.

 PREVENTION PROGRAMS FROM OUR PARTNERS